 The Bridgend County Energy Challenge

-CSE’s community engagement project officer, Ellie Stevens, identified and worked with a range of local stakeholders in order to reach residents and encourage them to take steps to reduce their energy use and make their homes more comfortable.
+CSE’s community engagement team identified and worked with a range of local stakeholders in order to reach residents and encourage them to take steps to reduce their energy use and make their homes more comfortable.
 This included:

 - Attending local community events to get people talking about their energy problems – both individual and in their neighbourhoods.